ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-build-network.md

 * [Deploy a smart contract on the network using Fabric v2.x](/docs/blockchain-sw-252?topic=blockchain-sw-252-ibp-console-smart-contracts-v2#ibp-console-smart-contracts-v2) shows how to write a smart contract and deploy it on a network.

-<blockchain-sw-251>**Looking for a way to script the deployment of your nodes?** If you are already familiar with the manual process to deploy the components with the console, you can check out the [Ansible playbooks](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible), a powerful tool for scripting the deployment of components in your blockchain network.</blockchain-sw-251>
+**Looking for a way to script the deployment of your nodes?** If you are already familiar with the manual process to deploy the components with the console, you can check out the [Ansible playbooks](/docs/blockchain-sw-252?topic=blockchain-sw-252-ansible), a powerful tool for scripting the deployment of components in your blockchain network.

 ### The structure of this network